Contents

 The MAST model can be used in a UML design environment to

-behavior and requirements together with the design information,
+real-time behavior and requirements together with the design

 additional information on this topic.